-Units sold by the underwriter to the public will initially be offered at the public offering prices set forth on the cover of this prospectus supplement.
-The underwriter may offer units to securities dealers at the public offering price less a concession not in excess of \$.
-If all the units are not sold at the applicable public offering price, the underwriter may change the offering price and the other selling terms.
-Upon execution of the underwriting agreement, the underwriter will be obligated to purchase the units at the prices and upon the terms stated therein.
+Series C units and Series D units sold by the underwriter to the public will initially be offered at the public offering prices set forth on the cover of this prospectus supplement.
+The underwriter may offer Series C units and Series D units to securities dealers at the public offering price less a concession not in excess of \$0.014 .
+If all the Series C units and Series D units are not sold at the applicable public offering price, the underwriter may change the offering price and the other selling terms, in which case we will provide a further supplement to this prospectus supplement.
+Upon execution of the underwriting agreement, the underwriter will be obligated to purchase the Series C units and Series D units at the prices and upon the terms stated therein.